 I regularly seek to learn from leaders who I admire by interviewing them and downloading their experiences.
-In the first part of a recent conversation with Scott Cochrane (Vice President, International of the Willow Creek Association, which organizes the Global Leadership Summit), he shared three key insights into maximizing one’s leadership endowments. which connect particularly well with some key time management concepts (the important work of Stephen Covey and the 7 Habits, as well as the 6×6 Priority Planning approach articulated by Bill Hybels).
+In the first part of a recent conversation with Scott Cochrane (Vice President, Global Leadership Network, which organizes the Global Leadership Summit), he shared three key insights into maximizing one’s leadership endowments. which connect particularly well with some key time management concepts (the important work of Stephen Covey and the 7 Habits, as well as the 6×6 Priority Planning approach).

 In the second half of our conversation, I probed further into Scott’s strategy to maximize a leader’s time management abilities.
-One of the most transformative considerations Scott shared is another concept he learned from Bill Hybels.
+One of the most transformative considerations Scott shared related to energy management.

 The Critical Complement of “Energy Management” with “Time Management”.